 Investment boost for renewables

-Critics may argue that data centres consume vast amounts of electricity, adding to the rapidly growing demand.
+Critics may argue that data centers consume vast amounts of electricity, adding to the rapidly growing demand.
 However, we cannot go back to the times when hospital records and tax reports were kept in paper files.
-Data centres are vital for today’s society to operate and develop – so let’s make the most of them by tapping into the side streams too instead of wasting them.
+Data centers are vital for today’s society to operate and develop – so let’s make the most of them by tapping into the side streams too instead of wasting them.

 Also, all major data centre operators are committed to using clean energy, and by making power purchase agreements with new wind parks as they typically do, they are further boosting investment cycles and enabling more renewables.
 This type of modern industry is in fact promoting the energy transition – while, in this project and hopefully many others to come, creating circular economy opportunities for the energy sector.
 A win-win, don’t you think?